 If you consider the cultures that herd cattle traditionally, you would see that they are generally located in resource-poor grasslands.
 The reason for this is that cattle can digest the most plentiful thing in savanna – grass – and humans can’t.
 So we domesticated them.
 They eat the grass, and we eat them.

-This is important, because that's why cattle farming is related to climate change.
-Cattle can digest grass because they have a ruminant stomach.
+This is important, because that’s why cattle farming is relevant to climate change.
+Cattle digest grass in their ruminant stomach.
 Microbes in the ruminant stomach ferment the plant material, which is otherwise difficult to break down.
-A by-product of this process, is methane.
-The methane is burped out (and to a lesser extent, farted out), and it enters the atmosphere.
-And methane is a much more potent greenhouse gas than carbon dioxide.
+A by-product of this process is methane.
+The methane is burped or farted out, and it enters the atmosphere.
+Unfortunately, methane is a much more potent greenhouse gas than carbon dioxide.

 Second, cattle farming that involves feedlots either partially or completely, breaks the original grassland balance.
 In the original ecosystem, cattle manure fertilises the grassland.
 This makes more grass, which absorbs carbon dioxide from the atmosphere.
 Feedlot farming on the other hand, produces manure that has to be managed in a way that often produces even more methane.